 The historic town of St. Marys, Ontario is a pretty town with an interesting Canadian history.
 With a cute downtown, scenic Thames River, and lots of trails there are endless options for things to do in St Marys.

-The small town of St. Marys is located in Perth County at the junction of the Thames River and Trout Creek in southwestern Ontario.
+St. Marys is located in Perth County at the junction of the Thames River and Trout Creek in southwestern Ontario.

 What makes St. Marys unique from other small towns in Ontario is its interesting Canadian history.